 - The contract included an option for a second ship and on November 5, 2012 it was announced that TUI had ordered the second option for the sister to Mein Schiff and the ship will be named Mein Schiff 4.
 Mein Schiff 3 entered service on April 22, 2014.

 - In March 2015, RCI (Royal Caribbean International) announced they had agreed to sell ms Splendour of the Seas to TUI Cruises company in the second quarter of 2016.
-TUI would lease the vessel to Thomson Cruises in order to replace ms Island Escape.
+TUI would lease the vessel to Thomson UK / Marella Cruises in order to replace ms Island Escape.

-- TUI Group announced in May 2015, that as part of the modernization strategy of the group, Mein Schiff 1 and 2 would be transferred to Thomson Cruises company over the next few years in order to continue modernisation of UK cruise operations.
+- TUI Group announced in May 2015, that as part of the modernization strategy of the group, Mein Schiff 1 and 2 would be transferred to Thomson / Marella over the next few years in order to continue modernisation of UK cruise operations.

-The Hannover travel group TUI AG, whose shares are main listed in London, keeps an upbeat outlook of cruise shipping activities.
+The Hannover travel group TUI AG (listed at London Stock Exchange) keeps an upbeat outlook of cruise shipping activities.
 The company owns 100% of Hapag-Lloyd Kreuzfahrten and 50% of premium market TUI Cruises.